vk-cs/docs-public/docs/en/main/base/iaas/concepts/vm-concept/vm-concept.md

 <info>

-VK Cloud Servers supports images in the `raw` format.
+Cloud Servers supports images in the `raw` format.

 </info>